Recovery

-Local governments are responsible for managing recovery and must prepare and plan to ensure they can effectively support their communities through the recovery process.
+Local governments are responsible for managing recovery and must plan and prepare to ensure they can effectively support their communities through the recovery process.

 It is a function of local government to manage recovery following an emergency affecting the community in its district (s36(b)).